Hard Water Articles

 To find out about the specific hardness levels in your home water supply currently, you’ll have to conduct testing.

 There are a variety of different home testing kits available for determining the relative concentration of hardness minerals in your home water supply.
-Home and lab testing options are available from water treatment professionals like Culligan, too.
-Working with a water treatment company can help ensure that you not only get the most accurate results but understand how to interpret them and what steps to take next.
+In-home and IL EPA-certified lab testing options are available from water treatment professionals like Culligan, too.
+Working with a water treatment company can help ensure that you not only get the most accurate results but also understand how to interpret them and what steps to take next.

-If you do notice that you have hard water, a water softener can help rid your home of issues like limescale buildup, dry hair and skin, spotty dishes and inefficiency of water-using appliances.
+If you do have hard water, a water softener can help rid your home of issues like limescale buildup, dry hair and skin, spotty dishes and inefficiency of water-using appliances.

 With a reliable water hardness test and information about your household water usage, you’ll be able to work with a professional to determine what kind of water softener will best suit your needs.
-Based on where your home water supply falls on the hardness scale, as well as your family’s softness preference and how much water they use, you can choose the best water softener that suits your requirements.
+Based on where your home water supply falls on the hardness scale, how much water you use and other factors, you can choose the best water softener that suits your requirements.

 Take Action Against Hard Water